js044/nenrikido/content/blog/post/2025/homarr.md

 draft: false
 ---

 This post was originally part of a different post (yet to be published), but it's gotten so unwieldy and long that I've decided to chop it up into smaller posts.
-Basically, I've recently started setting up a self-hosted home server with an Orange Pi Zero 3.
+Basically, I've recently started setting up a home server with an Orange Pi Zero 3 to host a few applications with [Docker](https://docs.docker.com/get-started/docker-overview/).
 I decided to look into dashboard applications, and after a bit of trial-and-error and lucky timing, landed on [Homarr](https://homarr.dev/).
 This post is just me showing off my Homarr setup (with details on how to recreate it) and briefly reviewing other options currently available.

 My use case was a little bit different from what a lot of server dashboards try to be--I wanted standard dashboard functionality, but I also wanted a drop-in replacement for my internet startpage.
 I've been using [start.me](https://about.start.me/) for the last few years, which works nicely, but I'd prefer something that's all-in-one.
 This meant I needed a server dashboard that also supported RSS feed aggregation (for news feeds), widgets, and groupable bookmarks.
 The more customizable, the better.

 The long and short of it is that Homarr suits my specific needs best, although Dashy sounds just as good on paper.
 I actually almost moved on from Homarr because it was pretty clunky, but the next day I saw they were starting up a beta that would address some of the issues I was having.
-I switched over to the beta and loved it!
+I switched over to the beta and really enjoyed it.
 As of just a few days ago, Homarr officially rolled this version out as a stable release.
-It's really a lot better, although it has a few idiosyncracies that might be useful to document here.
+It's really a lot better, although it has a few idiosyncracies that I thought would be useful to document here.

-Before we get to that though, here's a look at my Homarr setup!
+Before we get to that though, here's a look at my Homarr setup:

 {{< lightbox-image lightbox-id="homarr" img-src="images/blog/012025/homarr.png" alt="Homarr screenshot" >}}